TaguhiKa/posts-app/README.md

-# CRUD application which edits user records in React
+# CRUD app which edits user records in React

 A simple CRUD application using React and JSONPlaceholder API where you can: